-If your iPhone is restarting randomly, while charging or stuck in a restart loop, you will find below the steps to Fix iPhone keeps Restarting problem.
+If your iPhone is restarting randomly, restarting while charging or stuck in a restart loop, you should be able to fix this problem using tips as provided below.

-While the problem of iPhone Restarting has mostly been reported by owners of old devices, this problem can occur on any iPhone, including new devices.
+While the problem of iPhone Restarting has mostly been reported by owners of older devices, this problem can also occur on newer devices.

 The reason for iPhone Restarting can range from minor software glitches, malfunctioning apps and corrupted software to hardware related problems.

-B. iPhone Stuck in Restart Loop or Restarting Randomly
+2. iPhone Restarting Randomly or Stuck in Restart Loop

 iPhone 6 and below: Press and hold Home + Power (ON/OFF) buttons, until you see your iPhone starting with Apple logo.

-1. Go to Settings > General > tap on Software Update.
+1. Go to Settings > General > Software Update.

-2. On the next screen, allow iPhone to check for updates and tap on Download and Install link (If an Update is available).
+2. On the next screen, wait for iPhone to check for updates and tap on Download and Install link (If an Update is available).

 After installing the update, restart your device to see if the problem is now fixed.

-1. Open the App Store on your iPhone > tap on Updates tab, located in bottom menu.
+1. Open App Store on your iPhone and tap on the Account icon.

-2. On the next screen, tap on Update All option or update only the required Apps by tapping on the update option located next to the Apps.
+2. On the next screen, tap on Update All option or update individual Apps by tapping on the Update option located next to the Apps.

-Make sure that you note down the WiFi password on your iPhone and follow the steps below to Factory Reset All Settings on your iPhone.
+Note down the Password for your WiFi Network and follow the steps below to Reset the Settings on your iPhone to Factory default settings.

-2. On the Reset screen, tap on Reset All Settings option.
+2. On the next screen, tap on Reset All Settings option.

 3. On the confirmation pop-up, tap on Reset All Settings to confirm.

-After the Reset Process is completed, join the WiFi network and see if your device is now working fine.
+After the Reset Process is completed, connect back to your WiFi Network and see if the problem is now fixed.

-If a regular Restore is not helping, you can go for Recovery and DFU mode Restore to fix this problem on your device.
+If a regular Restore is not working, you can go for Recovery Mode and DFU Mode Restore to fix the problem.

 Recovery Mode Restore erases all the Data on your device, reinstalls iOS operating system and provides you with the option to Setup your device as New iPhone or Restore using Backup.